upn3xt/chrono/journal/JOURNAL.md

 There's still awesome things to do and this is just the very very beginning.
 It's exciting and meh.
 Means more work too but it's alright.
 There's still a lot to clean but I'll do that with time and when proceeding to the next thing, I will talk about it.
 Maybe re-assignments and function definitions are the next step.

+## More than just main!

+Another update on the LLVM IR generation journey.
+Now it can produce functions!
+Not yet using it.. but it is something!
+I need to learn LLVM IR tho.
+It's hard having to figure out things like this.
+Allot of segfaults happened even at compile time(bruh).